 a problem unless you're having bowel movements fewer than 3 times a week.
 Before reaching

-for a laxative, you should know that the most common cause of constipation is your
+for a laxative, know that the most common cause of constipation is your diet.
+Other

-diet.
-Other culprits include dehydration, too little physical activity, and overuse
+culprits include dehydration, too little physical activity, and overuse of laxatives.

-High-fiber foods, such as fruits, vegetables, and whole, grains prevent constipation.
+Add high-fiber foods, such as fruits, vegetables, and whole-grains to your diet.
+Too

-Too many low-fiber foods, such as cheese, eggs, and meat, can cause it.
-Aim to get
+many low-fiber foods such as cheese, eggs, and meat can cause constipation.
+Aim to

-25 to 35 grams of fiber in your diet each day.
+get 25 to 31 grams of fiber in your diet each day.
 Some high-fiber cereals offer more

-than half that amount in just one serving.
+than half that amount in just a single serving.